 The main reason for this is that GoDaddy website builder only lets you add up to a total of 100 different product variations.

 Each individual product can only have up to three variations.
 Don’t you think that’s a bit too tight?

 GoDaddy website builder wouldn’t do the job for medium to a large website or an online store that sells more than 100 different things.
 It isn’t scalable, and it’s hard to add a lot of content without things getting complicated.
 For a bigger website, consider a provider like Wix or Weebly.
 For a larger, more scalable store, BigCommerce or Shopify are great options.

 Since all websites created with this builder are hosted by GoDaddy, an industry-leading hosting provider, I wasn’t too surprised to get the best results of the website performance test.

-The first thing I did was perform a simple load speed test.
+The first performance-related thing I did in this GoDaddy website builder review was to perform a simple load speed test.
 It took into account things like how well my content was optimized, how well the servers hosting my website performed, and ultimately, how fast my site loaded.

 As you can see from the results below, the test returned nearly perfect scores.